South African Class 7 4-8-0: Characteristics

 The 7th Class represented a considerable advance in design and power.
 They were the first South African locomotives to be equipped with sight feed lubricators which allowed a sight glass to be positioned in the cab, where the rate of oil feed to the cylinders could be observed.
 The reversing gear was of the quick-threaded screw type instead of the reversing lever which had earlier been used.

 The seats of the driver and stoker were mounted on poles which allowed them to be swung around to outside the cab.
-This was popular amongst crews, who could often be see riding outside the engine when working in the hotter areas of the country and in South West Africa.
+This was popular amongst crews, who could often be seen riding outside the engine when working in the hotter areas of the country and in South West Africa.

 In his report for 1892, Stephens compared the hauling power of the 7th Class to that of older locomotives working between Port Elizabeth and Cradock on the Midland System as 22 to 14.
 Their even distribution of weight and flexibility rendered them very easy on the permanent way, while the crews declared them to be the steadiest engines they had yet had on the System, in spite of their height.
 Stephens regarded the 7th Class as maximum-power goods-train engines, although he believed that the limit of power on Cape gauge had not yet been reached.